Rules for Skat

 For beginners:

-• Learn the card ranking well, especially that 10 beats King and Queen
+• Learn the card ranking well, especially that the 10 beats the King and Queen

 • Remember that all Jacks belong to the trump suit

-• Start with low bids until you learn to evaluate your hand
+• Start with low bids until you get a feel for evaluating your hand

 • Be careful not to overbid

-• Count cards, especially trumps and high cards
+• Count cards, especially trumps and high-value cards

 • Use the skat wisely: discard cards that could give opponents points

-• As an opponent: cooperate with your partner through card play
+• As an opponent: work with your partner through careful card play